NicholasLYang/code-watch/README.md

 eis works by using a daemon to watch your code and create a secondary git index that it uses to create commits off of your most recent commit.
 These commits are stored under the `EIS_HEAD` ref, and are not pushed to your remote.

+When a new commit is created, or you move to a different branch, eis starts adding commits off of that latest commit.